 Exercises After Ostomy Surgery: Level 1

-What to do before starting this exercise program
+What to do before you start this exercise program

-Talk with your healthcare provider before starting this program.
+Talk with your healthcare provider before you start this program.
 Your healthcare provider or rehabilitation (rehab) therapist may change the exercises to meet your needs.

 Your care team will talk with you about movements to avoid while your incisions (surgical cuts) are healing.
 Follow their instructions.
 Contact them if you have any questions.